 Students are able to take part in a variety of different activities which may include learning a new skill, helping other people within the community or local area, attending a workshop or sampling offsite activities.
 The programme is based on activities specifically requested by our students and aims to keep you stimulated and motivated.

 Hadlow College is a Health Promoting College encouraging students to participate in physical activities and enjoy a healthy lifestyle.
-Students may wish to join the football, rugby or netball teams or try one of the fitness classes.
-The Gym Manager of the Fitness Centre will work with you to draw up an individual fitness programme and facilities in the gym include exercise bikes, rowing machines, cross trainer, weights and resistance machines as well as floor mats, equipment and exercise balls.
+Students may wish to join the football, rugby, netball teams, keep in shape with the running group or try one of the fitness classes like yoga.
+The Wellness Hub staff will work with you to draw up an individual fitness programme.

 The Residential Support Officers arrange a schedule of student events and social activities that take place during the evenings for all students.
 These include themed discos, quiz nights, karaoke, pool competitions, film nights, cinema, swimming, bowling and ice-skating trips.
 There is a Music Club for beginners to advanced musicians who can use the drum kit, keyboards and bass, acoustic and electric guitars, all free of charge.
 The local Chaplaincy Team organise a regular Coffee Club and there is a twice weekly trip to a local supermarket to stock up on supplies.
 The Residential Support Officers will also assist students to widen their life skills including help with budgeting, personal safety, improve domestic tasks such as cleaning routines and laundry and develop cooking skills.